dmd-program/dmd-100/projects/deliver-final-prototype.md

 1. After you have recieved feedback and made changes
    1. Resubmit your prototype ZIP archive to Studio
-   2. Write a description of the changes made to the prototype
+   2. Write a description of the changes made to the prototype.